HerrMotz/bachelor-thesis/publication/main.typ

 )

 == Proposal
-This work aims to lay the _fundamentals_ for a program, which allows to build queries to an RDF triplestore using visual representation.
-The idea is, that since the contents of the RDF triplestore can be visualised as a graph, so could the query @Vargas2019_RDF_Explorer @Simons_Blog_Entry_Graphic_query.
+This work aims to lay the fundamentals for a program, which allows to build queries to an RDF triplestore using visual representation.
+The idea is, that since the _contents_ of the RDF triplestore can be _visualised as a graph_, _so could the query_ @Vargas2019_RDF_Explorer @Simons_Blog_Entry_Graphic_query.
 Instead of writing a query in the database's query language SPARQL, the user employs a visual query builder, which in turn generates the equivalent query.
-A query engine sweeps the RDF triplestore and returns the results to the user.
-The grand advantage is, that the user is guided by the user interface in writing queries and does not need to know about technical details of the query language.

-Creating a Visual Query Graph supports the pre-formalisation step that occurs before writing a SPARQL query by guiding the user to think in terms of a triple structure.
-Rather than focusing on syntactical details, the user can form a mental image of the database structure and translate it into a Visual Query Graph.
-From this graph, a SPARQL query adhering to all technical specifications is automatically generated.
+Creating a Visual Query Graph is similar to sketching: the user outlines the desired database structure, adds variables for the required results, and focuses on visualising the database rather than syntax.
+The graph is then automatically converted into a SPARQL query that adheres to all technical requirements.

 #figure(caption: [Methodology pipeline: How to get from a question in natural language to the result  in an RDF database.],
   image("methodology_pipeline.svg", width: 100%)
 )

 This work aims to closely integrate with the triplestore software suite called Wikibase#footnote[https://wikiba.se], which is widely adopted#footnote[e.g. Wikidata and FactGrid].
-Wikibase offers many very useful constructs, which, by their nature, require some technicalities to be represented using the triplestore syntax, e.g. further specifications of a property, which in Wikibase are called qualifiers.
-This work will show, that such constructs can be represented as mundane structures in and subsequently be queried using a Visual Query Graph.
-For this, the work has to introduce the conventions of data modelling in Wikibase and also how they are mapped to the RDF syntax.
+Wikibase offers many very useful constructs, which, by their nature, require some technicalities to be represented using the triple syntax, e.g. further specifications of a property (which in Wikibase are called qualifiers).
+This work demonstrates that, beyond the standard triple syntax, such complex constructs can be represented as intuitive structures and queried using a Visual Query Graph.
+To achieve this, it introduces the conventions of data modelling in Wikibase and explains their mapping to RDF syntax.

 #figure(
   caption: [The visual query graph which generates the above posted query], image("screenshot_queybg_example.png", width: 100%) )

+Query by Graph cannot fully eliminate the need for users to learn the conventions of an RDF triplestore.
+For instance, determining which subjects are available and what to expect is entirely dependent on the database's users and engineers, as is the naming of properties.
+However, with the editor's search fields, users can quickly adjust the meanings of nodes and edges, creating a workflow that feels more intuitive and similar to sketching.

 = Preliminaries
-This chapter treats technicalities around Wikibase conventions and how they are implemented in the RDF standard.
+To define the tasks of Query by Graph, it is essential to discuss Wikibase's data modelling conventions, the formal definitions of Wikibase's special constructs, their mapping to the Resource Description Framework (RDF) and the syntax of SPARQL queries to the triplestore.
+The most commonly used SPARQL queries for retrieving information are SPARQL-SELECT queries, which are the primary focus of this work, with attention limited to a specific subset.
+SPARQL-SELECT function like stencils that describe a triple pattern, which is applied across an RDF graph until a matching pattern is found.
+For each match in the RDF graph, the corresponding variable assignments are returned as a result set.
+The idea is that the Visual Query Graph will represent the same pattern as the SPARQL-SELECT query, while complex constructs of RDF implementations, such as those used in Wikibase, will receive an intuitive representation within the Visual Query Graph.

 == Data Model in Wikibase
 *Wikibase* is one of the most widely used softwares for community knowledge bases, with the most prominent instance, *Wikidata*#footnote[http://wikidata.org --- an initiative for a free community knowledge base], storing \~115 million data items.
 Wikibase instances allow for a mapping from their internal storage to an expression in RDF syntax @wikibase_rdf_mapping_article.
 This invertible mapping permits the use of _RDF terminology to refer to structures within Wikibase_.
 This specific data model is interesting, because of its wide use, it influences other initiatives due to its sheer size.
 For example, DBpedia will make use of Wikidata resources @Lehmann2015DBpediaA.